Subscribe to get Updates

 0

 First the GDPR, now this!
 The EU has surpassed the Copyright Directive, a contentious law that updates and overhauls online copyright laws in Europe.
 It could have quite a few terrible repercussions for the virtual global.
-It ought to even affect the way copyrighted content material is repurposed for developing memes.
+It ought to even affect the way copyrighted content is repurposed for developing memes.

 Article Summary show